 This article is off-topic, but in my opinion quite important:

 To me it does not make any sense: I would assume at least 99.5% of transactions are completely legal and honest.
-Regulators want to clamp down and stop a small percentage of the 0.5% suspicious transactions, but at the same time they create a lot of problems for the 99.5% honest transactions.
-How many tens of billions does this cost in wasted manpower and less productivity?
+Regulators want to clamp down and stop a small percentage of the 0.5% of suspicious transactions, but at the same time, they create a lot of problems for the 99.5% of honest transactions.
+How many tens of billions do this cost in wasted manpower and less productivity?
 We can only guess.